 Cement and sand paving intended as a wearing surface shall be troweled twice with a mechanical steel trowel to produce a smooth finish.
-In addition two coats of sodium silicate solution shall be brushed on.
+Two coats of sodium silicate solution shall be brushed on.

 Cement- sand paving shall be cured as described above for granolithic paving.